Herman Lehmann: Asylum with the Comanches

-Around the spring of 1876, Herman Lehmann killed an Apache medicine man avenging his killing of Carnoviste, his chief and master.
+Around the spring of 1876, Herman Lehmann killed an Apache medicine man, avenging the killing of Carnoviste, his adoptive father.
 Fearing revenge, he fled from the Apaches and spent a year alone in hiding.
 He became lonely and decided to search for a Comanche tribe that he might join.
 He observed a tribe all day long then entered the camp just after dark.
 At first they were going to kill him, however, a young warrior approached him that spoke the Apache tongue.
-Lehmann then explained his situation—that he was born white adopted by the Indians and that he left the Apaches after killing the medicine man.
+Lehmann then explained his situation—that he was born White adopted by the Indians and that he left the Apaches after killing the medicine man.
 Another brave came forward verifying his story and he was welcomed to stay.
 He joined the Comanches who gave him a new name, Montechema (meaning unknown).

 In the spring of 1877, Lehmann and the Comanches attacked buffalo hunters on the high plains of Texas.
 Lehmann was wounded by hunters in a surprise attack on the Indian camp at Yellow House Canyon (present-day Lubbock, Texas) on March 18, 1877, the last major fight between Indians and non-Indians in Texas.

 In July 1877, Comanche chief Quanah Parker, who had successfully negotiated the surrender of the last fighting Comanches in 1875, was sent in search of the renegades.
 Herman Lehmann was among the group that Quanah found camped on the Pecos River in eastern New Mexico.
 Quanah persuaded them to quit fighting and come to the Indian reservation near Fort Sill, Indian Territory (in present-day Oklahoma).
-While Lehmann initially refused to go to the reservation, he later followed at Quanah's request.
+While Lehmann initially refused to go, he later followed at Quanah's request.